Is a 144Hz Monitor Worth It for Gaming?

 Screen stuttering occurs when your designs card sends edges to your screen at a rate that’s lower than what your screen can handle.

-Screen faltering may cause your game to feel rough like this:
+Screen faltering may cause your game to feel rough

 G-Sync and FreeSync constrain your screen to work at a revive rate that coordinates the rate at which the GPU is delivering outlines (framerate, or outlines per-second).